aerstudio/Phallanxpress/README.md

 * Retrieve a page content.
 * Retrieve the list of pages for navigation proposals.
 * Retrieve the list of authors.
-* All data associated for the post: author, comments, tags, etc.
+* All data and metadata associated for the post: author, comments, tags, etc.

 ## Requisites